dotnet/orleans/src/Documentation/grains/timers_and_reminders.md

 Reminders, being persistent, rely upon storage to function.
 You must specify which storage backing to use before the reminder subsystem will function.
-This is done by configuring one of the reminder providers via `UseXReminderService` extension methods.
+This is done by configuring one of the reminder providers via `UseXReminderService` extension methods, where X is the name of the provider, for example, `UseAzureTableReminderService`.

 Azure Table configuration: